About the REST API

 https://api.au.snyk.io/rest

-This API is only available over HTTPS.
-Accessing over HTTP will yield a 404 for all requests.
+This API is available only over HTTPS.
+Calling this API over HTTP will yield a 404 for all requests.

 JSON:API Content-Type header